Top Questions To Ask When Hiring a Digital Marketing Agency

 Do a review on the leaders of the company who are in charge of digital and make sure they have good reviews and a high number of endorsements on LinkedIn for things like, online marketing, digital advertising, online marketing strategy, internet marketing, etc. You want to make sure that you’re not dealing in the minor leagues.

-Have the agency provide you with a list of clients that they’ve worked with.
+Have the agency provide you with a list of clients that they’ve worked with?

-Depending on the industry that you’re in, it’s helpful if the digital agency has worked with similar clients in the past and that they provide you with several references of those clients.
+Depending on the industry that you’re in, it’s helpful if the digital agency has worked with similar clients in the past and that they provide you with several references for those clients.
 Make sure that if they haven’t worked with any major national brands, that they’ve at least worked with some major regional or local companies.
 Client references are important to make sure you are dealing with a good digital marketing company.
 Get at least a few client references that you can speak with.

-How much spend has the agency managed.
+How much ad spend has the agency managed?

 Ask how much spend the agency manages on a monthly basis and what the total spend that they’ve managed over the past few years.
 You want to make sure that the agency has the relevant experience to take on the digital ad investment that you’re dealing with and they can actually support the spend level that you want them to manage.

 Is the digital advertising agency a Google Certified Partner?